 For users of this website who are based in the European Economic Area (“EEA”), you should be aware that information which you provide to Hausfeld may be transferred to countries outside of the EEA (including the United States) which do not always have the same standard of data protection as those inside the EEA.
-For the purposes of processing your data, we will ensure a data protection level equivalent to the minimum level within the EEA including entering into the EU Standard Contractual Clauses, pursuant to the EU-US Privacy Shield or by other similar protective measures.
+For the purposes of processing your data, we will ensure a data protection level equivalent to the minimum level within the EEA including entering into the EU Standard Contractual Clauses, or by other similar protective measures.

 6. How long we will retain personal data

 Any personal data will be deleted when it is no longer reasonably required for the permitted purposes for which it is held or you withdraw your consent (where applicable) and we are not legally required or otherwise permitted to continuing storing the data.
 Where necessary, we will retain your personal data where it may be required for Hausfeld to assert or defend any legal claims or otherwise asserts its rights or those of third parties until the end of the relevant retention period or until any claims have been resolved.
 We will also retain personal data where necessary to comply with our legal obligations, regulatory requirements and reporting obligations.
 We may also hold data in backup systems which are put in place to maintain the integrity of our IT systems for the minimum retention periods.

 7. Your rights: to review, update, restrict the use of, and/or request erasure of your personal data